-Since the transfer of our homes from the local authority, when contracts were transferred to ensure continuity of delivery in our key service areas, we have re-procured all major contracts and also implemented new ones.
+Since the transfer of homes from the local authority and to ensure continuity of delivery in our key service areas, we've re-procured all major contracts and implemented new ones.
 Our new contracts have improved quality and costs for our customers.

-Our Procurement Strategy is also one of the main components of our Corporate Strategy which is underpinned by our purpose: To realise the future potential in our communities.
+Our procurement strategy is also one of the main components of our corporate strategy which is underpinned by our purpose: To realise the future potential in our communities.

-Read our full Procurement Strategy 2016-2020 here
+Read our full Procurement Strategy 2019-2022

-We believe our tenants and leaseholders have the best view of what is important to them and their neighbours when it comes to the work we do in their homes and neighbourhoods.
-They are in a prime position to understand what we need from a contractor, so we believe their involvement in our Procurement Group is vital to its success.
+Our tenants and leaseholders know what's important to them when it comes to the work we do in their homes and neighborhoods.
+They understand what we need from a contractor, so we believe their involvement in our Procurement Group is vital to its success.